tolgee/documentation/blog/2023-08-11-tutorial-tolgee-with-nextjs-app-router.md

 For server components, the approach involves including a complete key name within the invisible `watermark` characters.
 Additionally, the development translation files need to be loaded on the server to facilitate rendering.
 On the client side, the SDK will recognize the server-rendered `watermarks` and enable the in-context translation functionality.

+In Development mode, data will be fetched directly from Tolgee platform with each request to the server.
+In Production mode, we'll include the locale data directly into the bundle, so no fetching is necessary.

 # Setting Up the Configuration

 To initiate a new project, we will create a fresh Next.js 13 project (with the app directory enabled):